jeffotoni/mercuriuscrud/README.md

 # mercuriuscrud

-Um Crud Usando MongoDb e Posgresql com Framework Mercurius.
-O projeto é um exemplo de como desenvolver um CRUD utilizando o framework Mercurius.
-Foi construído uma API REST para ser consumida.
+An example of crud using MongoDb and Posgresql and as Framework the Mercurius.
+The project is an example of how to develop a CRUD using the Mercurius framework.
+A REST API was built to be consumed.

 # Install Mongo and Postgresql